 The past participle maludît has been accorded in the feminine as maludide to agree with the feminine la tiere following it.

 The Friulian for 595 is cinccent e novantecinc.

 The Friulian for 767 is sietcent e sessantesiet.
-Note: This would appear to be a translation error in the Friulian; I believe the text should read sietcent e setantesiet (777).
+Note: This is a translation error in the Friulian; the text should read sietcent e setantesiet (777).

 The Friulian for 500 is cinccent.

 New names appear: Sem (Shem), Cam (Ham), Jafet (Japheth).